Laser Treatment in Bangkok

 - Have active acne, infections, or open wounds in the treatment area

-- Have used isotretinoin (Accutane) within the last 6–12 months (for ablative treatments)
+- Have used oral acne medication within the last 6–12 months (for ablative treatments)

 - Are prone to keloid or hypertrophic scarring